adamsoh97/sql-for-ds-ucdavis/README.md

-# sql_for_ds_ucdavis
+# SQL for Data Science UCDavis
-Peer assignment for the Coursera course - SQL for Data Science UCDavis
+This repository contains the completed peer assignment for the Coursera course - SQL for Data Science UCDavis